 We have a robust induction programme in place for welcoming new children into our school.
 We liaise fully with our feeder schools and follow on secondary schools.
 Where possible, if necessary, additional visits are arranged for vulnerable pupils.

 How are the school’s resources allocated and matched to children’s special educational needs?

 Our finances are monitored efficiently and we make full use of resources to support all pupils.
 We seek to ensure value for money and are thorough in evaluating all interventions.

 How is the decision made about what type and how much support my child will receive?

 Quality first inclusive practice (universal) is clearly demonstrated in our school and there are expectations that all staff will deliver this.
 Regular testing and teacher assessments, (along with additional testing if appropriate), form the backbone of decisions made.
 Should additional support be required, this is undertaken after consultation with the relevant staff, child and parent/carer.
 Intervention programmes may be used, these include small group work, additional resources or 1:1 work.
 Support may be felt appropriate for academic progress and also to strengthen social skills.
 All interventions are monitored for impact, and outcomes are clearly defined at the start of the intervention.
 The Inclusion AHT oversees all additional support and regularly shares updates with the governing body.

 In the first instance parents and carers are encouraged to speak to the class teacher.
 Depending on the support being required, they may contact the school office where they will be directed to the most appropriate member of staff.

-Appointments to speak with Mrs Kelsey can be made through the school office.
+Appointments to speak with Miss Solway can be made through the school office.